oguzhangedik/TicTacToe-MVVM/README.md

 # TicTacToe-MVVM
+You can inspect the project reading [this article](https://medium.com/@husayn.hakeem/android-by-example-mvvm-data-binding-introduction-part-1-6a7a5f388bf7).<br/>
 This is a Sample android application based on the Tic-Tac-Toe game which can be played by 2 players, it was developed in order to learn the [MVVM pattern](https://academy.realm.io/posts/eric-maxwell-mvc-mvp-and-mvvm-on-android/) (Model-View-View Model) and [Data binding](https://developer.android.com/topic/libraries/data-binding/index.html) in Android.

 ## Libraries used in this project